christophercomillas/gc-verification/README.md

 # Gift Check Verification

-- is a system that manages all gift checks verification.

 ## Built With

 [PHP](http://www.php.net/) -  Hypertext Preprocessor is a server-side scripting language designed for Web development.